 It has been reported more than once that, at least on the R100GS, that you have to have the stand extended, to be able to fully retract the center-stand.
 One comment was that your should be a bit cautious, as you could bump the stand into your leg, when placing the R100GS on its center-stand.

 Here are a few photos grabbed from their site:

-BMW has had at least two bulletins on the side-stands of the later airheads.
-The first was 46-006-83 (2076) and said that during the 1983 production year, the bell/barrel bushing was eliminated and the frame stop was modified.
-The result was more lean angle, and also the automatic folding-up of the side-stand as the weight of the motorcycle was lifted off it.
-That modification fit the 1981 and later, but not the G/S and ST.
+BMW has had at least two bulletins on the side-stands of the later Airheads.
+The first was 46-006-83 (2076) & said that during the 1983 production year, the bell/barrel bushing was eliminated & the frame stop was modified.
+The result was more lean angle, & also the automatic folding-up of the side-stand ...as the weight of the motorcycle was lifted off it.
+The modification fit the 1981 & later, but not the G/S and ST.

 Install the side-stand before the left front spacer.
 If you want to work on the side-stand, off the bike, remove the left side front motor mount stud, and knock it through to at least flush with the engine.

-***NOTE: BMW did NOT mount the center-stands in the same way for all models and years.
-Some have a shoulder bolt, threading into a welded-on frame lug; some use a tapered allen headed bolt and a Nylon insert type of nut; with a shoulder top hat type spacer, etc. Before doing taking any of my suggestions, be sure what type you are dealing with.
+BMW did not mount the center-stands in the same manner for all models & years.
+Some have a shoulder bolt, threading into a welded-on frame lug; some use a tapered allen headed bolt & a Nylon insert type of nut; with a shoulder top hat type spacer, etc. Before doing/taking any of my suggestions, be sure what type you are dealing with.